thespxwn/thespxwn/README.md

 ***PEOPLE MENTION TIME***

-- THE PEOPLE !! ; Noelle, Leen, Phe, Aiden, Mimi I LOVE YOU GUYS
+- THE PEOPLE !! ; i love yall sm my irl group
-- Elaine ; Shes so sweet but she pmooooo ily /lh
+- Elaine ; My gf , Shes so sweet but she pmooooo ily /lh
 - Sapphire / Chishiya; this is literally like my best frined like omg
 - Tex; HHIHIHI this is like one of my online parents i love him smsmsm hiii
 ![](https://i.postimg.cc/x1FVhQR1/IMG-7961.png)

 ***BYI!:***

-- I AM VERY BLUNT AND TEND TO BE RUDE WHEN I AM UPSET, this does not mean you;ve done anything, and this DOESNT MEAN IM TAKING IT OUT ON YOU, it is difficult to control how i type or talk in my moments, i too have my own issues.
+- I AM VERY BLUNT AND TEND TO BE RUDE WHEN I AM UPSET, this does not mean you've done anything, and this DOESNT MEAN IM TAKING IT OUT ON YOU, it is difficult to control how i type or talk in my moments, i too have my own issues.
-- My mood bounces everywhere, AND SO DO MY TOPICS; if im changing topics to quickly or something i said isnt making sense TELL ME, again im NOT a mind reader; if you dont tell me thats on you, not me.
+- My mood bounces everywhere, AND SO DO MY TOPICS; if im changing topics to quickly or something i said isnt making sense, TELL ME, again im NOT a mind reader; if you dont tell me thats on you, not me.
-- Going for everything on this BE HONEST WITH ME, if i am doing things you dont like or make you uncomfortable PLEASE TELL ME i don't intend to make people uncomfortable
+- Going for everything on this BE HONEST WITH ME, if i am doing things you dont like or make you uncomfortable, PLEASE TELL ME i don't intend to make people uncomfortable
 - PLEASE NEVER GET MAD AT ME OVER THESE THINGS AS IT IS HARD TO READ PEOPLE OVER A SCREEN, I ALSO HAVE MY OWN ISSUES THAT AFFECT THE WAY I BEHAVE OR ACT, THIS IS NOT AN EXCUSE THIS IS A WARNING.
 - Minors below the age of 13 are on thin ice!
 I will only allow being friends and nothing MORE!
 - People above the age of 19+ are also on thin ice, I don't like your sketchy intentions unless you're only being friends w me/or talking to me normally ^^